szykopyc/szykopyc/README.md

 [me@szyk.dev](mailto:me@szyk.dev) · [linkedin.com/in/szymonkopycinski](https://linkedin.com/in/szymonkopycinski) · [szyk.dev](https://szyk.dev)

-I'm a Market Data Engineering at a prop shop, and a Finance undergraduate at the University of Nottingham.
+I'm a Market Data Engineering at a hedge fund, and a Finance undergraduate at the University of Nottingham.

 My interests lie in market data engineering, distributed systems, backend infrastructure and data-intensive applications.
 I enjoy building reliable systems for realtime data ingestion, storage and retrieval.